danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/smau_events/stage_smau_events/smau_events.md

 {% docs plan_smau_events %}

-This model encapsulates all activation events for stage create as defined in this gitlab [issue](https://gitlab.com/gitlab-org/telemetry/issues/48).
+This model encapsulates all activation events for stage plan as defined in this gitlab [issue](https://gitlab.com/gitlab-org/telemetry/issues/48).

+{% enddocs %}

+{% docs verify_smau_events %}

+This model encapsulates all activation events for stage verify as defined in this gitlab [issue](https://gitlab.com/gitlab-org/telemetry/issues/50).

 {% enddocs %}